kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ### Teams and roles

 A team matches user claims from your configured IdP to a set of roles.
-Each role is essentially a set of permissions, such as over access level (admin/readonly/editor), page enablement states, filters, and so on.
+Each role is essentially a set of permissions, including access level (admin/read-only/editor), page enablement states, filters, and so on.

 Each team can have several roles, and each user may map to several teams.
 A team without a role has no permissions.